AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 All content and code persisted in the immutable repository must be checked into git and deployed through Cloud Manager.
 In other words, unlike current AEM solutions, code is never deployed directly to a running AEM instance.
 This ensures that the code running for a given release in any Cloud environment is identical, which eliminates the risk of unintentional code variation on production.
 As an example, OSGI configuration should be committed to source control rather than managed at runtime via the AEM web console's configuration manager.

-As application changes due to the deployment pattern are enabled by a switch, they cannot depend on changes in the mutable repository with the exception of service users, their ACLs, nodetypes and index definition changes.
+As application changes due to the deployment pattern are enabled by a switch, they cannot depend on changes in the mutable repository with the exception of service users, their ACLs, nodetypes, and index definition changes.

 For customers with existing code bases, it is critical to go through the repository restructuring exercise described in AEM documentation to ensure that content formerly under the /etc is moved to the right location.